influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 metricC x=2.718280076980591,y=0.0000000000000000000000000000000006626070178575745 1658835984000000000
 ```

-where `metricB` uses the parsing time as timestamp due to missing
+`metricB` uses the parsing time as timestamp due to missing
 information in the data.
 The other two metrics use the timestamp
 derived from the data.